-The advanced waveform extension can be enabled to provide extra and more advanced features for the Timer/Counter.
+The Advanced Waveform Extension can be enabled to provide extra and more advanced features for the Timer/Counter.
 This are only available for Timer/Counter 0.
-See "AWeX - Advanced Waveform Extension" on page 35 for more details.
+See "TC2 -16-bit Timer/Counter Type 2" on page 37 for more details.

 The high-resolution (hi-res) extension can be used to increase the waveform output resolution by four or eight times by using an internal clock source running up to four times faster than the peripheral clock.
-See "Hi-Res - High Resolution Extension" on page 36 for more details.
+See "Hi-Res - High Resolution Extension" on page 39 for more details.

 Figure 16-1.
-Overview of a Timer/Counter and closely related peripherals.
+Overview of a Timer/Counter and closely related peripherals

 PORTC has one Timer/Counter 0 and one Timer/Counter1.
-PORTD, PORTE and PORTF each has one Timer/Counter 0.
-Notation of these are TCC0 (Time/Counter C0), TCC1, TCD0, TCE0, and TCF0, respectively.
+Notation of these are TCC0 (Time/Counter C0), and TCC1 respectively.

-17. TC2 - Timer/Counter Type 2
+17. TC2 -16-bit Timer/Counter Type 2

-- Eight eight-bit timer/counters
+- A system of two eight-bit timer/counters

-- Four Low-byte timer/counter
+- Low-byte timer/counter

-- Four High-byte timer/counter
+- High-byte timer/counter

-- Up to eight compare channels in each Timer/Counter 2
+- Eight compare channels

 - Four compare channels for the low-byte timer/counter

 - Four compare channels for the high-byte timer/counter

 - Waveform generation

 - Single slope pulse width modulation

 - Timer underflow interrupts/events

 - One compare match interrupt/event per compare channel for the low-byte timer/counter

-- · Can be used with the event system for count control
+- Can be used with the event system for count control

+- Can be used to trigger DMA transactions

+- High-resolution extension increases frequency and waveform resolution by 4x or 8x

-There are four Timer/Counter 2.
-These are realized when a Timer/Counter 0 is set in split mode.
-It is then a system of two eight-bit timer/counters, each with four compare channels.
+A timer/counter 2 is realized when a timer/counter 0 is set in split mode.
+It is a system of two eight-bit timer/counters, each with four compare channels.
 This results in eight configurable pulse width modulation (PWM) channels with individually controlled duty cycles, and is intended for applications that require a high number of PWM channels.

 The two eight-bit timer/counters in this system are referred to as the low-byte timer/counter and high-byte timer/counter, respectively.
-The difference between them is that only the low-byte timer/counter can be used to generate compare match interrupts and events.
+The difference between them is that only the low-byte timer/counter can be used to generate compare match interrupts, events and DMA triggers.

 The two eight-bit timer/counters have a shared clock source and separate period and compare settings.
 They can be clocked and timed from the peripheral clock, with optional prescaling, or from the event system.
 The counters are always counting down.